leaflabs/libmaple/docs/source/hardware/maple-ret6.rst

 ------

 This section lists known issues and warnings for the Maple RET6 Edition.

+* **Power Supply Marketing Mistake**: We originally sold the Maple advertising that it was capable of supplying up to 800 mA; the correct value is 500 mA.

 * **UART4, UART5 GPIOs unavailable**: Pins related to the digital to analog converter (DAC) and UARTs 4 and 5 are not broken out to